ProfessionalWiki/FontAwesome/README.md

 ## Professional Support

-The FontAwesome extension is maintined by [Professional.Wiki](https://professional.wiki).
+The FontAwesome extension is maintained by [Professional.Wiki](https://professional.wiki).
 You can [contract us][contact-form] to help you with installation or customization of FontAwesome.
 We also do development work.